giantswarm/docs/src/content/basics/nodepools/index.md

 - *On-demand base capacity*: controls how much of the initial capacity is made up of on-demand instances.

-- *Spot Instance Percentage Above Base Capacity*: Controls the percentage of spot instances to be used for worker nodes beyond the number of on-demand base capacity.
+- *Spot instance percentage above base capacity*: controls the percentage of spot instances to be used for worker nodes beyond the number of *on-demand base capacity*.

 ### Configuration examples